monasca/monasca-docker/docs/env.md

 **monasca-docker** leverages the [environmental variable handling][2] of [docker-compose][1].
 The latest release, a.k.a. versions of the images that are used for *master* branch is controlled with the help of [.env](../.env) file.
-In overall the file contains all the images' versions and resembles the following code snippet:
+Basically, the file contains all the images' versions and resembles the following code snippet:

 ```sh